tueda/mathed/README.md

 | `\(` | `<span class="embedded-mathjax">\(` |
 | `\)` | `\)</span>` |

-Disclaimer: the code was written with GPT-4o.
+Disclaimer: This code was written with the assistance of AI.